FabianMenekshi/CNC_Plotter/README.md

   6. M3 nuts (x9)
   7. M5 nut (x1)
   8. Short wood screws (x8)
-##### However I should note that I improvised for the Nuts, bolts and screws with what I found on my dad's garage. ;)
+##### However, I should note that I improvised a bit for the nuts, bolts and screws with what I found on my dad's garage. ;)